-Our top choice among the best road to trail running shoes is Brooks Catamount, a comfortable ultra trail runner designed for speed.
+Our pick of the best road-to-trail running shoes is Brooks Catamount, a comfortable ultra-trail runner designed for speed.

 If your usual running routine involves a tarmac and a trail, choosing your best road-to-trail running shoes can make a difference between a pleasant and unpleasant running experience.
-While road running shoes can take on both the pavement and light trails, when uneven surfaces become more challenging, it is where you’ll start to lose grip on the ground.
+While road running shoes can take on both the pavement and light trails, when uneven surfaces become more challenging, it is when you’ll lose grip on the ground.

 What are the Best Road to Trail Running Shoes?

 The best road-to-trail running shoes are trail runners that can easily cross over from the road to the trail.
 They have comfortable cushioning on the road for even heavy strikers and a grippy and protective outsole on rough terrains.